Enjoy Yourself,

 VISION & WORK

-Our Vision for Peterson Rock Garden
+Our Vision for Petersen Rock Garden

 New owners and volunteers have breathed life and vision into this beloved Central Oregon roadside attraction over the past few years, engaging the community in efforts to clean and restore its features, share its rich history, and plan for its future.
 Through collaborative initiatives, they have organized volunteer schedules for visitation, welcomed others to join the mission, and extended an open invitation for people to be part of preserving and reimagining this treasured landmark.